“Drugs are a waste of time. They destroy your memory and your self-respect and everything that goes along with your self-esteem.”

 What a role model he would have been for the Nirvana fans that adored him, as well as for his young baby girl that grew up without a father!

 Cobain tried to keep his heroin abuse private.
-He knew that if the word was out, his heroin abuse could influence many of his fans to follow suit.
+He knew that his heroin abuse could influence many of his fans to follow suit if the word was out.
 However, his heroin abuse was no secret.

 According to a story told by Cobain’s sister, Kim, when Cobain was offstage during a Paris concert, a young 14-year old fan handed him a foil with heroin.

-Those close to Cobain believed that deep down, the rock star wanted to become the anti-Heroin poster boy for his fans.
+Those close to Cobain believed that the rock star wanted to become the anti-Heroin poster boy for his fans deep down.

 Tragically, that did not happen.

-Even though he appeared to be in denial, he knew that he had a major problem, and perhaps he even suspected that one day in the near future, he would lose his life to drugs and depression.
+Even though he appeared to be in denial, he knew that he had a major problem, and perhaps he even suspected that he would lose his life to drugs and depression one day shortly.

 Whether he was bipolar or not, the truth is that heroin addicts often have deep suicidal ideations.
 And some opiate abusers, like Cobain, get to the point where the drug makes them do things that otherwise they would not do.
 Heroin, like other drugs, causes people to lose their inhibitions and take deadly risks.